qupath/qupath-catalog/README.md

 # QuPath catalog

-QuPath use [catalogs](https://github.com/qupath/extension-catalog-model) to easily install, manage, and delete Quath extensions.
+QuPath use [catalogs](https://github.com/qupath/extension-catalog-model) to easily install, manage, and delete QuPath extensions.
 This repository consists of the catalog containing the QuPath extensions developed by the QuPath team.

 This catalog is enabled by default in QuPath.